Callan are experts in all matters of Trusts and Estates

 A member of the Society of Trust & Estate Practitioners (STEP) he was amongst the first group to undertake the STEP Diploma for Scotland in 2007.

-We can also assist other accountancy firms who do not have this expertise available in-house.
+We can also assist other accountancy firms that do not have this expertise available in-house.

 Types of trusts